ovh/public-cloud-examples/ai/llm-fine-tune/README.md

 ## 💬 The chatbot 🤖

 To test the created models, you can use the chatbot in the [chatbot](./chatbot) folder.
-**⚠️ It's a simple chatbot to tests purpose only, not for real production 😉 ⚠️**
+**⚠️ It's a simple chatbot for testing purpose only, not for real production 😉 ⚠️**

 The chatbot is packaged with Docker and can be built with the provided [Dockerfile](./chatbot/Dockerfile): `cd ./chatbot && docker buildx build --platform="linux/amd64"  -t <id>/fine-tune-chatbot:1.0.0 .`
 You can run the chatbot using: